 I very much enjoy teaching and working in-person in the same room!

 And (after a bumpy start) I have come to love teaching online too, with its advantages of ease, accessibility, privacy and safety.
 It can be surprisingly helpful at facilitating open discussions and questioning.

 My methods for delivery evolve and I am starting to offer recorded courses for students who may prefer the DIY self-paced approach to learning this method and to focus on one theme at a time.

 I have chosen the name Smooth Moves Lab for my practice because I hope the results of my lessons will be smooth, easy movement experiences for the students.
 And I see the classes as providing a lab for students’ exploration of their whole self (mind and body), with movement as the medium.

-Over a decade ago, I was introduced to Feldenkrais by a former Pilates teacher and instantly enjoyed the feelings of wellbeing and ease that I experienced at the end of class.
+Almost 20 years ago, I was introduced to Feldenkrais by a former Pilates teacher and instantly enjoyed the feelings of wellbeing and ease that I experienced at the end of class.
 I attended weekly class ever since.

 From his judo days, Feldenkrais had a masterful understanding of how to move effortlessly in the medium of gravity.
 When I do an Awareness Through Movement lesson, I can experience unexpected similar moments of magic as tension melts away, leaving me feeling free and weightless.
 This is what has kept me coming back for more!